Humanity needs to build a lot of airships

 By Carl-Oscar Lawaczeck, CEO at OceanSky Cruises

-2. There must be a strategy, a roadmap, and a plan to reach that goal
+- There must be a strategy, roadmap, and execution plan to follow through

-Why should we have airships darkening the skies?
+1. Why should we have airships lightening our skies?

-For OceanSky Cruises, the key is not the low carbon footprint.
-The key is to maximise the competitive advantage of airships and that lies within space.
-Nothing else has the capability to offer as much space as an airship can.
-Space equals comfort, comfort equals luxury, luxury sells, sales drive revenue, revenue generates profits and profits build an industry.
-This is why we need to generate profits from the beginning.
+For OceanSky Cruises, the key to success is not the low carbon footprint, though a welcomed outcome.
+The key is to maximise the competitive advantage of airships.
+No other aerial vehicles have the capability to offer as much space as an airship can.
+Space equals comfort, comfort equals luxury, luxury sells, sales drive revenue, revenue generates profits, and profits build industries.
+This is why we need to generate profits as early as possible.

-What if we could start flying airships in 2025-2026?
-Show that the technology works, lowering the unit cost and start producing airships on a serial production after 2025?
-We can break into the experiential travel market, the cargo market, the passenger market.
-We would show that there will be a massive decrease of carbon emissions from this switch from airplanes to airships.
+What if we could start flying airships in 2025-2026… show that the technology works, lowering the unit cost, and start producing airships on a serial production shortly after?
+We can break into the experiential travel market, the cargo market, and the passenger transport market.
+We would show that there is a massive decrease in carbon emissions from this switch from airplanes to airships.

-In order to fulfil all the requirements that constitute the beginning of a success story, landing on ground zero for climate change, the North Pole, makes, in our opinion, the best beginning for the revival of airships.
+In order to fulfil all the requirements that constitute the beginning of a success story, we are beginning the journey by landing on the epicenter of climate change, the North Pole.

 Watch the full video: